miroslavpopovic/auth-sample-openiddict/README.md

 A combination of ASP.NET Core backend and JavaScript frontend app demonstrating usage of [BFF Security Framework](https://docs.duendesoftware.com/identityserver/v6/bff/).
 Note that this approach is [recommended for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps).
 Another approach would be to do all the security interactions on client-side code, which ends in more complex JavaScript and considerably higher attach surface.
 It is discouraged for applications dealing with sensitive data.
 Read more about it in [Duende IdentityServer documentation](https://docs.duendesoftware.com/identityserver/v6/quickstarts/js_clients/).

+### ReactClient

+A simple Vite React app that uses [oidc-client-ts](https://authts.github.io/oidc-client-ts/) and [react-oidc-context](https://github.com/authts/react-oidc-context) libraries to demonstrate usage of OpenID Connect in React apps.
+This sample uses non-confidential client and Authorization Code Flow with PKCE flow.

 ### WpfClient

 A .NET Core WPF application demonstrating another usage of IdentityModel, as well as the device flow.
 It simulates the device without browser (i.e. Smart TV or gaming console) and displays link, code and QR code for device flow auth.

 ## Preparing

 This solution requires .NET 7.0 SDK or higher.
+The React sample requires Node.js 16 or higher.

 ### Database connection strings